Last updated on March 3, 2023

 Cryptic Command | Illustration by Jason Rainville

-Modern had the infamous Cryptic Command among others as a foundation, whereas Pioneer doesn’t have any good ones other than the Cancel variants.
-Sinister Sabotage and Neutralize are recent examples.
+Modern had the infamous counter, Cryptic Command among others as a foundation, whereas Pioneer doesn’t have any good ones other than the Cancel variants.
+Sinister Sabotage and Neutralize as examples.

 Burn Spells

-I understand that Wizards thinks Lightning Bolt is too strong for Pioneer, but Wild Slash as the best 1-mana burn spell is too weak for a non-rotating format.
-The lack of good burn support has turned red into a weak splash colour for board wipes rather than a driving force of aggression.
+I understand that Wizards thinks Lightning Bolt is too strong for Pioneer, but Wild Slash and Torch the Tower as top 1-mana burn spells is too weak for a non-rotating format.
+The lack of good burn support has turned red into a weak splash color for board wipes rather than a driving force of aggression.

 Grindy Card Advantage